david415/ansible-tor/README.md

 The dictionary value is a list because in some cases you may want to specify multiple lines in the torrc that begin with the dictionary key.

-Various role variables control template output... this is a work in progress; refer to the templates/torrc for a more detailed overview.

 License